DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # To the future
 - I'd like to replace the carousel (Wallpaper's) in RSI launcher with screenshots as well, but I'm not sure how to achieve it just yet.
+(ACHIEVED AS OF 14/03/23)

 - allowing you to select your directory only once rather than having the locations hardcoded into each system [ACHIEVED AS OF 10/03/23]